 We are highly dependent upon the principal members of our management team, especially Dr. Capetola, and our directors, as well as our scientific advisory board members, consultants and collaborating scientists.
-The loss of any of these persons' services would have a material adverse effect on our business.
+We have an employment agreement with Dr. Capetola which expires on June 15, 2002.
+We also have employment agreements with other key personnel with termination dates expiring in 2001.
+We do not maintain key main life insurance.
+The loss of any of these persons' services would adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.

 Our future success also will depend in part on the continued service of our key scientific and management personnel and our ability to identify, hire and retain additional personnel, including marketing and sales staff.
 We experience intense competition for qualified personnel.
-We may not be able to continue to attract and retain personnel necessary for the development of our business.